sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

         AND CAST(GetRecordPropertyValue(SpikeAndDipResult, 'Score') AS float)  < 0.001;
     ```

+    In the `RawData` common table expression, we parse the event data JSON to obtain the machine temperature.
+We can use that temperature in the `AnomalyDetectionStep` common table expression to perform spike and dip analysis of temperature for anomalies.
+We want to analyze temperature with a confidence of 80% or better and looking back at the last 60 data points over a five-minute period.
+In the main query, we write data if Azure Cognitive Services deems a given result as anomalous and if its score is sufficiently low that we expect it not to be a false positive.
+These anomalous results will be written into Cosmos DB for later processing.

-15. Select **Test query** to ensure that the queries run.
+14. Select **Test query** to ensure that the queries run.
 You will see only the results of the last query in the Test results window and only the inputs and outputs you created in the Inputs and Outputs sections, respectively.
 If you want to see the results of a different query, highlight that query and select **Test selected query**.

     ![Testing the queries in stream analytics.](media/azure-stream-analytics-test-query.png 'Test query')

-16. Once you are satisfied with query results, select **Save query** to save your changes.
+15. Once you are satisfied with query results, select **Save query** to save your changes.

-17. Return to the **Overview** page and select **Start** to begin processing.
+16. Return to the **Overview** page and select **Start** to begin processing.
 In the subsequent menu, select **Start** once more.
 It may take approximately 1-2 minutes for the Stream Analytics job to start.

     ![The Start option in the Overview page is selected.](media/azure-stream-analytics-start.png 'Start')